 This is the way babies and younger children have to learn.
 They are brought into a world where everyone around them becomes a teacher, and their full-time job is to learn the language.
-Whether it’s through playing or watching adults talk or drooling over sounds as they teeth on various toys, babies are full-time language learners.
+Whether it’s through playing or watching adults talk, babies are full-time language learners.

 Their brains are wired differently for language learning as well.
 It’s true that children can hear and produce sounds that adults cannot.
 While it’s easy to be envious of this, keep in mind that the reason is that the baby’s full-time job is to learn the language.
-However, this skill fades over time because it’s no longer necessary as the child is already on his or her way to speaking one, or even better, two or more languages, with native proficiency.
+However, this skill fades over time.
+It’s no longer necessary when the child is already speaking one or two languages with native proficiency.

 While no one knows why this happens, there are some possible suggestions.
-The brain changes that occur through puberty along with an increased sensitivity to making mistakes could work together, creating a barrier prevents success for later language learners.
-Other factors like increased social pressures and a lack of interest in learning might also contribute to difficulties learning another language later on in life.
+Brain changes occur through puberty.
+Teenagers are also more sensitive to making mistakes.
+This creates a barrier for later language learners.
+Other factors like increased social pressures and a lack of interest in learning might also contribute to difficulties in learning another language later on in life.

 However, not all agree on the findings of this study.
-Let’s return to to the previous example of how uncomfortable it would feel for some people to be transported into a different culture and be forced to learn a language they didn’t understand.
+Let’s return to to the previous example.
+Would it everyone feel uncomfortable to be transported into a different culture and be forced to learn a language?
 The truth is that some people would love this experience.
 Many people who go on a gap year see it as a kind of adventure or challenge.
 This is especially true for older language learners.
 Some benefits of learning a second language are lost on people who learn it at an early age.

 Many people who learn foreign languages later in life argue that they simply weren’t interested in it earlier.
 Some argue that even though they were forced to take classes in a second language before the age of 10, they didn’t learn the target language.
 People have argued that these previous experiences didn’t benefit them.
 When learning, motivation and interest are vital.
 If you do not care about what you’re learning, you not likely to remember it.